With new minimum wage laws, is everyone really getting enough to live on? Learn what you are entitled to and discover the flaws in the system.

 Essential services in the UK are very dependant upon the immigrant workforce.
 Many people from the EU and other countries work in essential jobs in agriculture, food processing and in the National Health Service and without them a lot of the services would be unable to successfully operate.
 Some of the lowest paid workers in essential services in the UK are derived from the many people who have come here from other countries and who are happy to work for what we would call a low wage.
 They fill the gap that is created by workers in the UK who would not entertain the low pay for these kinds of jobs that are so essential to the well being of our society.

-The low wages that are paid to the many essential workers in the UK may be seen as a direct result of some government policies and the recession that was created by the financial crisis of 2007-2008.
+Many essential workers receive low wages as a direct result of government policies and the recession following the 2008 crisis.
 The high rate of unemployment and the desperation of people who have been searching for work for a long period of time means that many low paid but essential workers will never take strike action that could lead them to achieve a higher rate of pay on payday UK.

-The government has done very little to get rid of zero hours contracts and unless there are some radical changes in the near future, it appears that low wages will continue to be paid to some of the most essential workers in the country.
+The government has done very little to get rid of zero hours contracts.
+Unless there are radical changes in the future, it appears that workers performing essential jobs will continue receiving low wages.

 We think you’ll enjoy these articles too: